You just found DealDash.com, you’re wondering what it’s all about and what you should know before you start bidding!

 Do I have to pay for bids when I first sign up?
 No, you are not obligated to pay for a bid pack when you sign up but take note that if you do put in your credit card info you will be charged the stated amount for beginner (200 bids) bid pack.

-DealDash is a spin on the traditional pay to bid online auction.
-It really is a online auction, just offers features that make it better.
+DealDash is a spin on the traditional pay to bid penny auction.
+It really is a penny auction, just offers features that make it better.

 Be sure to familiarize yourself with the site and process by reading more of our tips here and by checking out the site for yourself at DealDash.com.